d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 discrete choices (like the hypothetical `activation` above).
 Beyond the scope of this chapter, some hyperparameters may depend on the value of others.
 For example, if we try to tune both the number of layers and widths per layer for a multi-layer perceptron, the width of the $l$-th layer is relevant only if the network has at least $l+1$ layers.
-Hence, hyperparameter optimization consists in determining a small set of good hyperparameters to search over and probing the underlying machine learning algorithm at these values in the hope that one of them will be close to the best hyperparameters $\mathbf{x}_*$.
+Hence, hyperparameter optimization consists in determining a small set of good hyperparameters to search over and probing the performance of the trained machine learning model at these values in the hope that one of them will be close to the best hyperparameters $\mathbf{x}_*$.

 ## An API for Hyperparameter Optimization